mo-azfar/OTRS-Metabase-Dashboard/README.md

 		"login": null
 		},

-		This means hide login filter and assign login value based on logged customer username
+		*This means hide login filter and assign login value based on logged customer username *Not applicable for agent dashboard

 4. Makesure perl-JSON-WebToken is installed.